 We currently live in the safest time in human history.
-Sure, “strongman politics” has made a comeback, many of the planet’s biggest problems remain unsolved, and there was that god-awful year where half of the world’s most beloved celebrities dropped dead.
+Sure, “strongman politics” has made a comeback, many of the planet’s biggest problems remain unsolved, and there was that god-awful year when half of the world’s most beloved celebrities dropped dead.
 Nevertheless, relatively speaking, the 2010s are a great time to be alive.

-So, what was the crappiest time to be alive?
+So, when was the crappiest time to be alive?
 This question was inadvertently raised by a recent historical study attempting to figure out how the European monetary system changed after the fall of the Western Roman Empire.
 Writing in the journal Antiquity, the researchers were looking for evidence of pollution from silver processing in the ice cores buried deep in the European Alps.
 In doing so, they came across all kinds of insights into natural disasters and climate changes throughout the centuries.

 One thing was clear: the century following the year 536 CE was a goddamn miserable time to be alive.

 “It was the beginning of one of the worst periods to be alive, if not the worst year," study author Michael McCormick, a medieval historian at Harvard, told Science Magazine.

 This era was grim, not because of bloody wars or ferocious diseases, but due to a number of extreme weather events that led to a widespread famine.
 Although there are many theories floating around as to why this famine occurred, some of the sturdiest evidence points towards a “volcanic winter,” where ash and dust were thrown into the air from an eruption of a volcano, thereby obscuring the Sun with a "mystery cloud."

 Nobody is completely certain which volcano was the culprit, although El Salvador's Ilopango has long stood as a top contender.
 However, this new study hints that the eruption was in Iceland, as the ice cores in Europe contain volcanic glass that’s chemically similar to particles found across Europe and Greenland.